melapisthebee/AI-Chat-Compressor/README.md

-4: Fill the `.env` with your LM Studio URL, API Token, and Model of choice.
+4: Fill the `.env` file in the program's root directory with your LM Studio URL, API Token, and Model of choice.